akoskm/akoskm.github.io/_posts/2019-09-10-typescript-practical-example.md

  - https://stackoverflow.com/a/52682220/407466
  - https://medium.com/@martin_hotell/interface-vs-type-alias-in-typescript-2-7-2a8f1777af4c

-We can create an interface with this method and reuse it when we define `TableRowProps` and `TableProps`.
+We can create an interface with a method and share it between `TableRowProps` and `TableProps`.

 We'll use [MouseEvent](https://developer.mozilla.org/en-US/docs/Web/API/MouseEvent) to describe the incoming event of our click handler (*Spoiler alert*: this declaration is wrong, but TypeScript will warn us! 🎉):